SoftFever/OrcaSlicer/doc/print_settings/speed/speed_extrusion_rate_smoothing.md

 If you're not noticing any artefacts, increase by 10%, but don’t go over the maximum values recommended above because then this feature would have no effect in your print.

-## A note for Bowden printers using marlin without pressure advance.
+## A note for Bowden printers using marlin without pressure advance

 If your printer is not equipped with pressure advance and, especially, if you are using a Bowden setup, you don’t have the benefit of pressure advance dynamically adjusting your flow.